MooersLab/latex-emacs/README.md

 Org-mode includes support for document preparation, time management, and literate programming.
 Many Emacs users in the past decade were drawn to Emacs by org-mode.
 Org documentations can recognize LaTeX markup.
-Exporting org documents through LaTeX to PDFs is seemless.
+Exporting an org document through LaTeX to PDF is seemless.
 I like using org-mode.

 The main drawbacks for me are as follows: